MonuSingh16/practice-coding-questions/CaseStudy/01-Propensity-Modelling-AWS-Sales.md

 **[Candidate]** Thank you for the clarification.
 I have another question: what do you mean by a “repeat purchase?”
 I assume that the AWS sales team provides enterprise solutions.
 In this case, they most likely care about long-term usages such as annual subscriptions or contracts.
 Would the repeat purchase be based on if they purchased a product then another one immediately?
 Or, would it be based on a long-term horizon, meaning that a customer purchased a product this year and again the following year.

-Commentary: Notice that the candidate ensures that he clearly understands the scope of the problem before providing a solution.
+***Commentary***: Notice that the candidate ensures that he clearly understands the scope of the problem before providing a solution.
 A business problem in data science is often vague.
 In data science case rounds, demonstrating to the interviewer how you can translate a vague problem into a concrete objective is vital.

 **[Interviewer]** Good question.
 In this case, a repeat purchase occurs when a customer purchased a product the first year and purchased again the following year.